gdgd009xcd/WEBSAMPSQLINJ/README.md

    1) Check whether did you get the "docker compose" tool
    <PRE>
    $ docker compose
-     docker: 'composes' is not a docker command. <- no installed ..OR...
+     docker: 'compose' is not a docker command. <- no installed ..OR...
      Usage:  docker compose [OPTIONS] COMMAND <- You have it. installed.
    </PRE>